tensorflow/docs/site/en/install/conda.md

 See the [pip package location](./pip.md#package-location) section for a list of available packages and their URLs.

 Success: TensorFlow is now installed.
+Read the [tutorials](../tutorials) to get started.